kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 * Go appears a little faster, however more stable from a cold start, with the 99p being far lower ~100ms than Java's >2000ms ..
 However over some runtime I suspect Java will be more stable.

-Not clear what the [errors](https://s.natalian.org/2021-04-24/errors.png) that [Ivan initially observed](https://dzone.com/articles/java-vs-go-multiple-users-load-test-1), since I think this is how Ivan **mistakenly concluded that Java could serve twice as many users**.
+Not clear what the [errors](https://s.natalian.org/2021-04-24/errors.png) that the [original author initially observed](https://dzone.com/articles/java-vs-go-multiple-users-load-test-1), since I think this is how the original author **mistakenly concluded that Java could serve twice as many users**.
 In my testing, I could run the tests **without errors in** either Go/Java stack when I waited patiently for the Java service to be ready, and not run the tests repeatedly as to cause [**too many open files**](https://medium.com/@pahud/ulimit-of-nofile-in-amazon-ecs-optimized-ami-6790aedee582).

-Ivan's Go code appears to have had a [database connection pool limit issue](https://github.com/nikitsenka/bank-go/issues/2) which goes away when [using pgxpool](https://github.com/nikitsenka/bank-go/pull/7).
+The original authors's Go code appears to have had a [database connection pool limit issue](https://github.com/nikitsenka/bank-go/issues/2) which goes away when [using pgxpool](https://github.com/nikitsenka/bank-go/pull/7).